kcexn/cloudbus/README.md

-Developer's looking to use Cloudbus to build or prototype a distributed application simply need to configure their service backends in Cloudbus segments, and configure their service frontends in Cloudbus controllers (see [Configuring Cloudbus] (#configuring-cloudbus)).
+Developer's looking to use Cloudbus to build or prototype a distributed application simply need to configure their service backends in Cloudbus segments, and configure their service frontends in Cloudbus controllers (see [Configuring Cloudbus](#configuring-cloudbus)).
 Service backends can be defined using a protocol (currently TCP, or Unix domain sockets), a port number, and either an IP address or a domain name.
 In the future, Cloudbus plans to support both NAPTR and SRV record resolution so that distributed services can be configured using an arbitrary URN and dynamically resolved using NAPTR substitution rules.

 ## Build and Install
 Cloudbus has only been tested on Linux.
 I believe that it will work on any POSIX